ShreyasGoenka/IITB_Proc/README.md

 pc.vhd - this is the instruction pointer which points towards the memory location where the instruction to be executed is located.

+se.vhd - this contains two sign extenders, one from 6 to 16 bits and another from 9 to 16 bits.

 state.vhd - this contains the state transtion logic, which (for the most part, had to make changes for practical reasons) corresponds to state transition specified in design_document.pdf

 tempRegister.vhd - this contains implementations for temp registers T1, T2 and T3 which are constantly used and required by the processer to execute the instructions.